algolia/solutions-hiring-assignment/README.md

 - Which attributes you made searchable, facetable, or ranking-related
 - Any assumptions you made about the data

-For payment options, the demo should only expose the following normalized values:

-- AMEX / American Express
-- Visa
-- Discover
-- MasterCard

-For this assignment, Diners Club and Carte Blanche should be treated as Discover cards.

 Feel free to enrich the data with any additional information you think would be useful for discovery purposes

 ## Search and Relevance Requirements